Norms, Institutions, and Robots: Reasoning about Institutions

 \subsection{Adherence}

-The admissibility property of grounding is not concerned with semantics, nor with the dynamic aspects of the domain.
+The admissibility property of grounding is not concerned with semantics, nor with the dynamic aspects of the domain: with this property alone, we cannot tell whether or not a given execution satisfies the norms in an institution.
+Consider the trading institution in our opening example: the grounding of the roles and artifacts to our agents (Roby and Sally) and to our objects (the cash and the battery) is admissible, which means for instance that Sally has the capability to give a battery to Roby.
+But admissibility alone does not discriminate an execution where Sally does give the battery to Roby after she has got the cash, from an execution where she does not.

 In our framework, dynamic aspects are captured by trajectories.
-Trajectories can be planned/generated to obtain different sequences of behaviors, with different durations, and with different temporal delays between them.
 Given an institution, admissible grounding and norm semantics, a trajectory may or may not adhere to the institution's norms.
-With the \textit{admissible} property alone, we cannot talk about weather trajectories satisfy the institution's norms.
-The existence of a trajectory that satisfies these norms, besides reflecting an admissible grounding, depends on the specific semantics of the norms.
-For example, adding a norm with certain temporal semantics, such as a minimum duration for actions, or a deadline for executing an obliged action, would reduce the set of possible adherent trajectories by ruling out those that do not satisfy to these constraints.

-Admissibility is a necessary condition for norm satisfaction in an institution, but it is not sufficient.
-Thus, we define the following notion.
+The fact that a given trajectory satisfies these norms depends on the specific semantics of the norms.
+The following definition captures this intuition.